Graduate Program

 • The UNC Biology Graduate Program is a doctoral (Ph.D.) program.
 The admissions committee will not accept students applying for a master’s (M.S.) degree.

 • All graduate students interested in the Lohmann Lab must apply through the Biology Department admissions portal.
-Due to UNC bureaucracy, we are unable to consider applications that are sent through other departments or programs such as Marine Sciences, E3P, or BBSP.
+We are unable to consider applications that are sent through other departments or programs such as EMES, E3P, or BBSP.
 The deadline for applications is in early December each year.

 • Space in the lab is very limited and fewer than ten percent of applicants can be accepted.